Ari-Zerner/blog/content/date-me/index.md

 # You Shouldn't Date Me Because...

-- I'm unemployed and live with my dad, although I'm working on remedying that.
-- My job search is keeping me busy so I have limited free time.
+- I'm unemployed, and figuring out my career is taking up a decent bit of my attention.
 - You're hoping for a relationship to lead to monogamy or children, and neither is in my life plan.
+- I'm an incorrigible [slut](https://sluts.substack.com/p/the-way-of-the-virtuous-manslut), and that doesn't suit you emotionally.

 ![That's my name!](/images/date-me-doc/synagogue.jpg)